-Caring for Local Elderly Citizens
+Caring for the Local Elderly

-The local elderly citizens are one of the major target beneficiaries within the breadth of our community engagement.
-The Group sponsored a series of festive celebrations organised by the Pentecostal Church of Hong Kong, including the "Birthday Party for Post-90s Seniors".
-We are always looking to create great and memorable moments for our senior citizens.
+The local elderly are one of the major target beneficiaries within the breadth of our community engagement.
+The Group sponsored and supported various volunteer activities, including elderly centre visits and festive celebrations for Mid-Autumn Festival organised by the Pentecostal Church of Hong Kong, and elderly home visits organised by the Christian Family Service Centre.
+We are always looking to create great and memorable moments for our seniors.